-Beth has been named a Rising Star by Super Lawyers and Boston Magazine 2013-2017, and she was named a 2015 Rising Star by the National Law Journal and Connecticut Law Tribune’s Boston.
+Beth has been named a Rising Star by Super Lawyers and Boston Magazine every year since 2013, and she was named a 2015 Rising Star by the National Law Journal and Connecticut Law Tribune’s Boston.

 Beth was selected as a Top Female Attorney in Massachusetts in 2016 and 2017, and she appeared in the April 2016 and 2017 editions of Boston Magazine, Top Women Attorneys in Massachusetts.

 Bar Association Membership/Activity

-Beth is the Vice President of the Massachusetts Chapter of the National Employment Lawyers Association.
-She previously served as Vice President from 2016-2018, co-chair of the organization’s Programming Committee from 2014-2016, and was the Secretary from 2011 to 2014.
+Beth is the immediate past-President of the Massachusetts Chapter of the National Employment Lawyers Association (2018-2020).
+She previously served as Vice President from 2016-2018, co-chair of the organization’s Programming Committee from 2014-2016, and she was the Secretary from 2011 to 2014.

-Beth is the President of the board of directors of Lawyers Concerned for Lawyers, Inc. (LCL), a private, non-profit Massachusetts corporation that assists lawyers, judges, law students, and their families who are experiencing impairment from addiction, mental health and/or personal issues.
+Beth is the immediate past-President of the board of directors of Lawyers Concerned for Lawyers, Inc. (LCL), a private, non-profit Massachusetts corporation that assists lawyers, judges, law students, and their families who are experiencing impairment from addiction, mental health and/or personal issues.

 In 2012, Beth served as a member of the Massachusetts Commission Against Discrimination Committee to Propose Draft Disability Regulations, assisting in making recommendations to the Commission relative to regulatory rule making.